"Sawdust Ring"

 5. Duckula, Igor and Nanny attempt the trapeze.
 This is the only part I find hard to believe.
 Igor on the trapeze?
 Poor old guy.
 I can believe Nanny doing it though, she could be talked into it reasonably easily.
 But then again, so could Igor.
 Just somewhat less easily.
 Nanny spoils this one though by accidentally ramming Duckula into a pole.
 Charlie and Morrice take it further by letting the whole tent (and by extension the circus audience) down.
 Charlie gets what he deserves though when a support bashes him into the ground.
 He also deserves his pay too though, to be fair, but he doesn't get that of course.

 By this stage Mr. Stracciatella, who has been getting progressively more annoyed at how badly everything is going, is about set to burst a blood vessel.
 He sacks them all, as if being enveloped in a tent wasn't sacking enough.
-I love the timing on the punch he lays into one of them (presumably the Count) from under the cloth, snyched up perfectly with his cry of "You are all FIRED!"
+I love the timing on the punch he lays into one of them (presumably the Count) from under the cloth, synched up perfectly with his cry of "You are all FIRED!"
 He's got nothing to complain about though.
-He didin't pay his old staff and he hasn't paid his new staff!
+He didn't pay his old staff and he hasn't paid his new staff!
 Moral of the story: You get what you pay for.

 Fade to some time later and all trace of the circus have vanished (just who drove all the lorries off?) leaving a dejected Duckula to muse wistfully about how, in spite of the mess-ups, he enjoyed himself.
 A healthy attitude some could argue; he is of the view that ups and downs are part of the whole showbiz experience.
 A touching little exchange between Duckula and Igor is cut short by an eerie howl and a familiar-looking top hat with chew marks rolls by with the other wind-propelled detritus.
 Seems the ringmaster also upset Towzer and got what he deserved from him too.
 Well, perhaps that's a little excessive, but he certainly didn't endear himself with the way he treated his staff.
 In case you're as slow as Nanny or even Morrice, it's heavily implied that the werewolf ate him.
 Or at least left him 'with a lump in his throat' which sounds just as grisly.
 Igor explains this and leaves, Duckula in hot pursuit raining questions.
 Nanny just stands there, some distance behind everyone else as usual, while the narrator wraps the episode up.